-Table 3: Protection criteria (not to be exceeded for 20% of time) for P-MP Base Station receivers

 Note: The table does not include protection criteria for non-overlap cases.
 Management of potential interference in such cases is controlled by the time division duplex adjacent channel interference condition in the Fixed LCD (see section 4.2 of this RALI).
 In particular where different operators propose to use adjacent 10 MHz channels 1 and 2 (or 10 MHz channels 3 and 4) there is a need for very careful interference management between licensees.

 Remote stations: Where the co-channel separation distance exceeds 30 km it is expected that adequate interference protection to and from remote stations will be achieved in most, if not all, cases.
 However, in the event interference does occur, section 3.3 of this RALI applies.

-Where the separation distance between a proposed P-MP base station and another adjacent channel P-MP base station operated by a different licensee is within 30 km, before being issued a licence, prospective licensees (or their accredited persons) are required to notify any P-MP licensees that have licences located within 30 km and have a channel edge to channel edge frequency separation of less than 10 MHz with the proposed new service.
+Where the separation distance between a proposed PMP base station and another adjacent channel PMP base station operated by a different licensee is within 30 km, before being issued a licence, prospective licensees (or their accredited persons) are required to notify any PMP licensees that have licences located within 30 km and have a channel edge to channel edge frequency separation of less than 10 MHz with the proposed new service.
 (See Annex C for the outline of a pro forma notification letter.)

 This allows time for potentially affected parties to negotiate with prospective licensees and implement any additional mitigation that may be required.

-3.2bis Point-to-multipoint Licences – interim arrangements

-The ACMA is still considering arrangements to support the migration of 3.6 GHz P-MP licences to the 5.6 GHz band, for those licensees that can migrate.
-Until this work is finalised, the coordination criteria in this section will be applied to preserve possible access to the 5.6 GHz band for potentially migrating 3.6 GHz P-MP licensees.

-Until further notice, prospective 5.6 GHz band licensees must coordinate with notionally migrated 3.6 GHz P-MP licences (other than any licenses held by the same licensee) as though they are operating in the 5.6 GHz band.
-When performing coordination, the following applies:

-Only consider P-MP licences recorded in the RRL in the frequency range 3575-3700 MHz that are located within the geographic area defined in Annex B;

-All technical parameter values of the P-MP licence shall be the same as those recorded in the RRL except for occupied bandwidth and EIRP;

-The maximum EIRP shall be assumed to be 42.5 dBm/MHz (the maximum allowable for a P-MP licence in the 5.6 GHz band); and

-Coordination calculations can be performed for any channel centre frequency/ bandwidth combination described in section 2.1.
-Only channels which successfully complete this coordination calculation may be licensed.
+EIRPEIRP

-3.3 P-MP Remote station coordination
+3.3 PMP Remote station coordination

-Remote stations are authorised to operate under the authorisation provided through the the Fixed LCD).
-The Fixed LCD only authorises the use of remote stations when communicating with a station operating under a valid P-MP licence.
+Remote stations are authorised to operate under the authorisation provided through the Radiocommunications Licence Conditions (Fixed Licence) Determination 2015 (the Fixed LCD).
+The Fixed LCD only authorises the use of remote stations when communicating with a station operating under a valid PMP licence.

 The Fixed LCD also requires that remote stations must not cause interference to another radiocommunications service and will not be afforded protection from interference from another radiocommunications service.